 Stress can affect the whole body, including the hair, nails, and skin.
 Stress causes a chemical response in the body that makes skin more sensitive and reactive.
 It can also make it harder for skin problems to heal.

-When we talk about stress and its effect on the skin in psoriasis, the impact is a vicious cycle.
-Genetics and stress are proven to upregulate the production of neuropeptides in the dry skin in psoriasis which ultimately contribute to the inflammatory response thereby indicating psoriasis.
+When we talk about stress and its affect to skin in psoriasis, the impact is a vicious cycle.
+Genetics and stress are proven to up regulate the production of neuropeptides in the dry skin in psoriasis which ultimately contribute to the inflammatory response there by indicating psoriasis.

 The vicious cycle of stress and altered maintenance mechanism in order to get rid of psoriasis needs to be broken in “stress reactors”.
 Following stress management advice is important for managing psoriasis for such kind of individuals, up to a certain extent.